-Limitations/when to move on: You won’t have intellisense, you probably cannot progress further than simple lines of SPAWN code until you have, you will need to install LDT to learn, using intellisense.
-You will have to learn how to debug, serialise and log-tail next.
+Limitations/when to move on: You won’t have Intellisense (a script environment feature that provides MOOSE-specific auto-complete); and you probably cannot progress further than simple lines of SPAWN code until you have.
+You will need to install LDT to learn more advanced MOOSE scripting, using Intellisense; and you will have to learn how to debug, serialise and log-tail next.

 Intermediate

-I want to write short scripts to mainly spawn things, make messages on screen, use timers and make groups do things.
-I’m open to learning more but want to start simple.
-I will need help finding out how to write basic code, but I don’t want to be intimidated from the outset.
+I want to write short scripts mainly to spawn things, make messages on screen, use timers and make groups do things.
+I am open to learning more but want to start simple.
+I will need help finding out how to write basic code, but I do not want to be intimidated from the outset.

-Tools: Lua Development Tools as an IDE, Log Tailer, moose.lua static version, bookmark links to the Moose demo missions and moose documentation.
+Tools: Lua Development Tools as an IDE, Log Tailer, Moose.lua static version, bookmark links to the MOOSE demo missions and MOOSE documentation.

 Starting Skills: Familiar with running scripts in Mission Editor, can create a basic script to start with and find the documentation and check logs for errors.

-Process: Install & configure LDT (or optionally VSC), install Baretail, download Moose.lua and go to the moose demo missions and download them and try them out for ideas.
+Process: Install & configure LDT (or optionally Visual Studio Code, VSC), install Baretail, download Moose.lua. then go to the MOOSE demo missions, download them and try them out for ideas.

-Suggested content: Look at SPAWN as a class, use and understand Wrappers, complete this guides contents and full module demos (AIRBOSS, RAT, Dispatchers etc) and download and tweak them as desired.
+Suggested content: Look at SPAWN as a class, use and understand Wrappers, complete this guide’s contents and full module demos (AIRBOSS, RAT, Dispatchers etc) and download and tweak them as desired.
 Read the documentation so you get an idea what they do.
 Will now begin experimenting and seeing what happens in the logs and this will be how to learn from now on.

 Limitations/when to move on: This segment takes a long time.
 Expanding your knowledge is an ongoing process.
-The signs that you have grown beyond intermediate is that you find most of your answers on StackExchange rather than the documentation, You are learning more about Lua itself than MOOSE, you occasionally slip into SSE Lua to test out moose and you find the error in moose pretty quickly.
+The signs that you have grown beyond intermediate is that you find most of your answers on the StackExchange web site, rather than the documentation.
+You are learning more about Lua itself than MOOSE, you occasionally slip into SSE Lua to test out MOOSE and you find the error in MOOSE pretty quickly.

-Developer
+Advanced

-“I am familiar with scripting in another language, I need to use a proper IDE and tackle learning MOOSE with familiar professional tools.
-I am an adept trouble-shooter and only need a few pointers.”
+“I am familiar with scripting, I need to use a proper integrated development environment (IDE) and tackle learning MOOSE with familiar tools.
+I am an adept self trouble-shooter and only need a few pointers.
+I am going to continue writing my own custom scripts using the core of moose ”

-Tools: LDT configured with intellisense and debugger, GH Desktop, signed up to GH as a contributor, Log Tailer, moose.lua static or dynamic version, Moose demo missions, Moose documentation, Hoggit Wiki, Lua documentation (esp ch1-4), Troubleshooting guide
+Tools: LDT configured with Intellisense and debugger, Github (GH) Desktop, signed up to GH as a contributor, log tailer, Moose.lua static or dynamic version, MOOSE demo missions, MOOSE documentation, Hoggit Wiki, Lua documentation (esp ch1-4), Troubleshooting guide

-Starting Skills: Basic scripting/programming in another language, familiar with programming concepts, understands limits of the SSE, understand the usage of an IDE, familiar with GH, troubleshoot their own code, beginning to troubleshoot other peoples code.
+Starting Skills: Basic scripting/programming in another language, familiar with programming concepts, understands limits of the SSE, understand the usage of an IDE, familiar with GH, troubleshoot their own code, beginning to troubleshoot other peoples’ code.

-Process: Setup LDT or VSC and a debugger as well as a tailer, setup your workflow to run mission scripts directly from disk, read through the Hoggit Wiki to understand the limitations of the DCS SSE, Read first four chapters of Lua online manual to understand Lua’s main differences, Learning MOOSE from the CORE classes - WRAPPERS(GROUP, UNIT, STATIC), MESSAGE, SCHEDULER, SET, ZONE, EVENT, POINT, CONTROLLABLE
+Process: Setup LDT or VSC and a debugger as well as a log tailer.
+Setup your workflow to run mission scripts directly from disk Read through the Hoggit Wiki to understand the limitations of the DCS SSE.
+Read first four chapters of Lua online manual to understand Lua’s main differences, Learning MOOSE from the CORE classes - WRAPPERS(GROUP, UNIT, STATIC), MESSAGE, SCHEDULER, SET, ZONE, EVENT, POINT, CONTROLLABLE

-Suggested content: Using MOOSE CORE classes over modules, using core Lua like table manipulation.
+Suggested content: Using MOOSE CORE classes over modules.
+Using core Lua like table manipulation.

 Beginners start here

+This very short chapter is for people identifying as a consumer of Moose and not wishing to learn to script.
+This is a condensed FAQ and set of links to get you up and running.
+It specifically avoids any complexity.

 What is a Script?